marukatsutech/special_relativity/README.md

 Fig. 2-3

 ## 3. Oscillation modes of rotating vectors
+Next, let us oscillate the magnitude of the rotation vectors A, B, and C in a cosine curve shape.
+Then, the behavior of the resultant rotation vector can be divided into the following patterns (modes).

+Oscillation mode 1: Constant(no oscillation)

-If the magnitudes of rotation vectors A, B, and C are constant, the resultant rotation vector of rotation vectors A, B, and C indicates a constant direction.
-Elementary particles (A-axis, B-axis, and C-axis representing the internal coordinate axes of elementary particles) rotate at a constant speed around the resultant rotation vector.
-The rotation vectors are not oscillating, but this case is called oscillation mode I.
+When the magnitudes of rotation vectors A, B, and C are constant, the resultant rotation vector of rotation vectors A, B, and C shows a constant direction.
+And A, B, and C-axis that represent the internal coordinate axes of an elementary particle (A, B, C axes) rotate at a constant speed around the resultant rotation vector.

 Fig. 3-1

+Oscillation mode 2: Oscillate and the three oscillation phases are the same.

-Next, consider the case where the rotation vectors A, B, and C are changed.
-The magnitude of the three rotation vectors is changed (oscillated) in a wave-like (cosine curve) manner.
-It is also assumed that the oscillations of the three rotation vectors are in phase with each other.
-In this case, the resultant rotation vector of rotation vectors A, B, and C shows a constant direction, but the magnitude of the resultant rotation vector (the length of the arrow) changes in accordance with the changes in rotation vectors A, B, and C, and the rotation of the elementary particle (A, B, C axes) oscillates from clockwise to counterclockwise.
-This case is called oscillation mode II.
+Rotation vectors A, B, and C are changed into cosine curves.
+The phases of the three cosine curves are the same.
+The resultant rotation vector then points in a constant direction.
+However, unlike oscillation mode 1, the magnitude of the resultant rotation vector (the length of the arrow) changes (oscillates).
+And the elementary particle (A, B, C axes) rotate and vibrate clockwise and counterclockwise.

 Fig. 3-2

-Next, if the oscillation phase of rotation vectors A, B, and C is shifted, the resultant rotation vector of rotation vectors A, B, and C will exhibit complex behavior according to the phase shift.
-This case is called vibration mode III.
+Oscillation mode 3: Oscillate and the three oscillation phases are shifted by 120 degrees each.

+Rotation vectors A, B and C are changed into cosine curves.
+The phases of the three cosine curves are shifted by 120 degrees each.
+Then, the resultant rotation vector precesses with a constant magnitude (the length of the arrow).
+And the elementary particles (A, B, C axes) rotate like precessing tops.

 Fig. 3-3

-And when the resultant rotating vector precesses, the phases of the oscillations of the rotating vectors A, B, and C are shifted by 120 degrees each.
-This is called oscillation mode IV.
-Furthermore, even when there is a 60 degree shift, the resultant rotation vector also precesses, but if the phase is inverted by 60 degrees, the shift becomes 180 degrees, making it 240 degrees, which is the same as a shift of 120 degrees each.
+Oscillation mode 4: Oscillate only on two axes and the two oscillation phases are shifted by 90 degrees.

+Rotation vectors A and B are changed into cosine curves.
+The phases of the two cosine curves are shifted by 90 degrees.
+And the oscillation and amplitude of the rotation vector C are zero.
+In this case, although the magnitude of precession differs from that in oscillation mode 3, the resultant rotation vector precesses with a constant magnitude.
+And the elementary particles (A, B, C axes) rotate like precessing tops.

 Fig. 3-4

-Next, eliminate the oscillation of one of the three rotation vectors and shift the phase of the oscillation of the remaining two rotation vectors by 90 degrees.
-In this case, the resultant rotation vector also precesses.
-This case is called oscillatio mode V.
+Oscillation mode 5: Oscillate only on one axis.

+Rotation vectors A is changed into cosine curves.
+And the oscillation and amplitude of the rotation vector B and C are zero.
+The resultant rotation vector shows a constant direction (the same direction as rotation vector A).
+Then, as in oscillation mode 2, the magnitude of the resultant rotation vector (length of the arrow) changes (vibrates).
+And the elementary particle (A, B, C axes) rotate and vibrate clockwise and counterclockwise.

 Fig. 3-5

 Let us apply the oscillation modes of rotating vectors described above to elementary particles.

-In oscillation mode I (where the rotation vector does not oscillation), the resultant rotation vector faces a fixed direction and does not precess, so this oscillation mode I is thought to be the state of a photon (Light-arrow itself).

-In oscillation mode II (when the oscillation phases of rotation vectors A, B, and C are the same), the direction of the resultant rotation vector remains constant and does not precess.
-The Light-arrow needs to precess due to its spin in order to interact with photons as explained in Chapter 4.
-Among elementary particles, neutrinos travel at a speed close to the speed of light and have weak interactions with matter (almost no interaction at all), so this oscillation mode II is thought to be the state of a neutrino.
+In oscillation mode 1, the resultant rotating vector faces a fixed direction and does not precess, so this mode is considered to be the state of photons.
+In oscillation mode 2, the resultant rotation vector faces a fixed direction and does not precess but vibrate.
+As explained in Chapter 4, in order to interact with photons, the light-arrow needs to precess due to its spin.
+So this mode is considered to be the state of neutrinos, since they have a speed close to the speed of light and have a weak interaction with matter.
+Oscillation modes 3 and 4 appear to be electrons or quarks that undergo electromagnetic interactions due to precession, but which is which?
+And what is oscillation mode 5?

-In oscillation mode III (when the oscillation phases of rotation vectors A, B, and C are out of phase), the precession of the rtesultant rotation vector forms a complex pattern.
-It is thought that this is not a oscillation mode that represents elementary particles since this does not involve a simple (conical) precession motion, and does not match the mechanism of interaction with photons as explained in Chapter 4.

-In oscillation modes IV and V are thought to represent charged and interacting electrons or quarks, since both have a conical precession of their resultant rotation vector.
-However, which of the oscillation modes IV and V are electrons and which are quarks?
-Also, quarks can be divided into two types (without considering generations): one with a 2/3 charge and one with a -1/3 charge.
-How should we think about this?

 ## 4. Relation between oscillation modes of rotating vectors and electric charges
 Charge is a quantum property that governs electromagnetic interactions.
 Electrons have positive charge of 1, up quarks have positive 2/3 charge, and down quarks have negative 1/3 charge.